Alva-Theaters/Sorcerer/README.md

 **What Sorcerer IS:**
 ---------------------------------------

-- Node-based light design
+- Node-based light design for ETC Eos
-- Sequence-based light design
+- Sequence-based light design for ETC Eos
-- Animation-based light design
+- Animation-based light design for ETC Eos
-- Dynamic spatial selections (influencers)
+- 3D bitmapping for light design for ETC Eos
-- Motion capture for light design
+- Motion capture for light design for ETC Eos
-- 3D audio panner integrated directly into stage lighting control
+- 3D audio panner for Qlab and M32
-- Pop-up ML editor within 3D view
-- Automation tools that rapidly produce deliverables
+- Automation tools for ETC Eos
 - ADHD friendly